solderneer/solderneer/blog/content/posts/top-bottom-up-down.md

 Before we look at market-protocol fit, it is essential to understand the [key differences between protocols and products](https://snikket.org/blog/products-vs-protocols/).

 Let's look at products first.
 Products are user-friendly, focus on implementation and aim to achieve a monoculture- a world where everyone uses the product.
 In contrast, protocols are open, built for developers, are composable and focus on achieving a diversity of applications that sit on top of them.
-For a more practical example, consider XMPP, the open messaging protocol and WhatsApp which is a product built on closed-source, centralized software.
-Anyone can build an XMPP client, propose changes to the protocol or build on top of it, however only WhatsApp coreteam can use the underlying WhatsApp system.
+For a more practical example, consider [XMPP](https://xmpp.org/), the open messaging protocol and [WhatsApp](https://www.whatsapp.com/) which is a product built on closed-source, centralized software.
+Anyone can build an XMPP client, propose changes to the protocol or build on top of it, however only WhatsApp's coreteam can use the underlying WhatsApp system.
 With WhatsApp, there are no third party clients, and there is no thriving ecosystem of WhatsApp apps.
 At the same time, driving XMPP adoption and integrating new features must consider all of its third part clients, which means that it often takes much longer to develop new features into XMPP than into WhatsApp.

 In short, protocols develop a lot slower than products as they cannot evolve at the same speed as a LEAN product team.
 However, protocols are generally more robust and have the potential to generate a pluralistic future with a diversity of composable applications.

 Ethereum is a great example of a successful developer protocol.
 It is open source, permissionless and allows developers to build vibrant services and applications on top of it- Uniswap, Compound, Balancer etc. It is well documented, cares about interoperability, software diversity and decentralization.

 Fundamentally, the core ideals of web 3 are decentralization, ownership and composability.
 This means, web 3 is about _protocols, not products._ With the composable primitives on Ethereum, Avalanche and other Layer 1s, it is possible to finally accrue value at the protocol layer instead of the product layer.
-In Web 2, HTTPS powers most of the world's product but accrues none of the captured value.
+In Web 2, HTTPS powers most of the world's products but accrues none of the captured value.
 Web 3 flips that model and lets protocols and open-source standards accrue value for the services they provide.

 In fact, in a Web 3 model, since all products are built on composable open standards- more value accrues to the [protocol layer than the product layer](https://www.youtube.com/watch?v=AI1N6dY8vSQ&list=PLK9Lwn4_TfLS3I9huJjd-k_FeMKiTkAff&index=6).